For added peace of mind, witnessed destruction lets you monitor the permanent destruction of your most sensitive assets and data

 For the most heavily regulated industries, nothing but data sanitization will do to comply with data privacy laws.
 Compared to data destruction, data sanitization includes confirmation, using recognized verification methods, that the data is permanently irrecoverable.
 A sanitized device has no usable residual data and cannot be recovered even with the help of advanced forensic tools.

 A word about data destruction

-It’s worth pointing out that a company saying it specializes in data destruction is not the same as there being no residual data left on the device when the job is supposedly finished.
+A word of caution: Don’t automatically assume a company that says it specializes in data destruction actually does a correct job.
 As much as you’d want to trust confident promises, especially if the company on the surface looks legitimate, unverified destruction makes you vulnerable to data theft.

 While large companies typically pour resources into cybersecurity while the IT assets are in use, their end-of-life (EOL) IT asset strategies tend to garner fewer media headlines although the impact of such breaches can be just as devastating.

 For highly regulated industries, such as defense, finance, telecommunication, and healthcare, the steep fines leveraged in the event of a breach speak to the importance of leaving nothing to chance.
 The increase in remote work has added another layer of complexity to lifecycle management.